After the Remediation Direction: What Happens Next?

 The board’s role

-None of this happens without the board understanding what it is being asked to do.
+It's paramount that the board understands exactly what it is being asked to do.

 That means asking the harder questions.
 Not just “is the remediation on track?” but “do we understand why this happened?”
 Not just “when will this be done?” but “what are we doing differently as a result?”